Accessibility Policy< Go Back

 Venues are not owned or operated by Body Movements.
 Venues have varying levels of disabled facilities and accessibility.
-If you have access needs or wish to know more about the accessibility of the venues, please take time to digest this information.
+Please continue to read to find out more.

 Access information comes directly from the venue operators, in their own words.
-Body Movements organisers have done their best to fact check the facilities of each venue.
-If there is information missing and you need further clarity, you can either, directly contact those venues or email Body Movements.
+Body Movements organisers have done their best to fact-check the facilities of each venue.
+If there is information missing and you need further clarity, you can either, directly contact those venues or email Body Movements to ask us any questions.

 Hackney Wick Overground Station